 The spiritual meaning behind crying for no reason can be associated with the way your body is using the eyes as a passageway to release energy and to heal.

 For many people, this can actually mean crying after years of pent-up emotions!
 Building the muscle to cry without having shame and guilt around it is in itself another huge relief for you in your healing journey.

-And as Jim Schmidt, another wonderful spiritual writer added in conversation, crying also releases toxins that shrink your muscles and suppress your immune system.
-When you are under stress, your body produces toxins that do both of these.
+Also, as Jim Schmidt, another wonderful spiritual writer added in conversation with me recently, crying also releases toxins that shrink your muscles and suppress your immune system.
+When you are under stress, your body produces toxins that do both of these things.

 Your body will collect these toxins and concentrate them in your tears.
 When you cry it flushes them out of the body.
 Releasing these toxins is a very intelligent way your body deals with stress!

 Even if you don’t feel like crying, if you’ve been under a lot of stress, you can lie down on your back and pretend to yawn.
 Often this will get your eyes to start watering.
 Then, wipe excess moisture away with facial tissue.